-- Check the automatic belt tensioner T-1 thru T-3. - Pry the automatic belt tensioner arm and check for a play between the arm and the spring case (FIGURE 23).
+- Check the automatic belt tensioner T-1 thru T-3. - 2.
+Pry the automatic belt tensioner arm and check for a play between the arm and the spring case (see image below).

-FIGURE 23: CHECKING BUSHING WEAR
+FIGURE 22: CHECKING BUSHING WEAR

 - If bushing wear is suspected, remove the tensioner.
 Inspect the tensioner for any signs of wear.
 Check for bearing noise as well as metal to metal contact between the arm and spring case which is a sign of bushing wear.
 Check for cracks in the tensioner body. - 4.
 Replace the automatic belt tensioner if found defective. - 5.
 Record the results of the inspection.